minodisk/medic/packages/medkit/readme.md

 technical posts in another editor and manage version of the posts in Git etc.
 When trying to do it, it can not be realized with the [Medium's official API](https://github.com/Medium/medium-api-docs).
-Because it only supports create, it does not support read, update and destroy.
+Because it only supports creating post, it does not support reading, updating and destroying post.

 ## Installation